Skip To Content Skip To Menu Skip To Footer

 Can an e-mail address be assigned as a proxy for multiple students?

 Yes.
-Proxies are identified by e-mail address, and that address can be assigned as a proxy for multiple students.
+Proxies are identified by a unique e-mail address, and that address can be assigned as a proxy for multiple students.
 This is particularly useful in the case of siblings attending Dickinson.
-The proxy email address can not be assigned to more than one proxy user.
+Multiple proxy users cannot be associated with the same email address.

-Can a proxy user call Dickinson College if they have questions about it?
+Can a proxy user call Dickinson College if they have questions about their proxy access?

-If a proxy has a question about the functionality of Proxy Access, the proxy should first check the Proxy Access – Proxy (Parent) Instructions and/or Proxy User FAQ.
+If a proxy has a question about the functionality of Proxy Access, the proxy should first check the Proxy User (Parent/Legal Guardian) Instructions and/or Proxy User FAQ.
 Questions regarding proxy access can be sent to: proxy_access@dickinson.edu.

 What does a student do when that student no longer wants a proxy to have access?

-A student can change the Stop Date or Delete Proxy Relationship on the “Profile” tab or remove all checkmarks on the “Authorization” tab.
-An e-mail will be sent to the proxy, if the student chooses to Delete Proxy Relationship.
+A student can change the Stop Date, remove all Authorizations, or Delete Proxy.
+If the student chooses to Delete Proxy, an e-mail notification will be sent to the proxy.
 If the Stop Date is changed, access is valid until midnight of the Stop Date.

 What if student enters a wrong e-mail address for their proxy?

-The student should Delete Proxy Relationship and create the Proxy Profile again with the correct e-mail address for the proxy.
+The student should Delete Proxy and create the Proxy again with the correct e-mail address for the proxy.

 Can students view who has accessed information through proxy access?

 Yes.
-By expanding the proxy’s profile, the student can click on the “History” tab to review the activity for that proxy.
-The Web page will display the most recent activity including access to the authorized pages the student granted, information about items being disabled, and details of the proxy’s access including what information has been viewed.
+The student can edit a proxy and click on the “History” tab to review the activity for that proxy.
+The most recent activity will be displayed first, including authorizations granted or disabled by the student and details of the proxy’s access including what information has been viewed.

 Yes.
 Students are able to set a start and end date for each proxy.
-To do this, choose the name of the proxy.
-On the “Profile” tab, modify the Start and/or Stop Date.
+To modify the start and/or end date for a proxy, edit the proxy and go to the Proxy Information tab.

 How long does a proxy have to set up proxy access after receiving the new proxy e-mail?

-The temporary link and action password sent to the proxy’s e-mail is only valid for five days.
-If five days have passed and the proxy has not created their proxy access, the student may choose to “Resend” the e-mail from the “Communication” tab, which will be active for the next five days.
+The temporary link and initial password sent to the proxy’s e-mail is only valid for five days.
+If five days have passed and the proxy has not created their proxy access, the student may choose to “Resend” the new proxy e-mails from the “Communication” tab, which will be active for the next five days.

 Frequently Asked Questions by Parents